-- Special Guest and Hey, It's That Guy!: Howard K. Duff is voiced by Stacy Keach (from the first Cheech and Chong movie and played Christopher Titus' hard-assed father, Ken, on the sitcom Titus [which was in production at the time of this episode's premiere]).
+- Special Guest: Howard K. Duff is voiced by Stacy Keach (from the first Cheech and Chong movie and played Christopher Titus' hard-assed father, Ken, on the sitcom Titus [which was in production at the time of this episode's premiere]).

-- Temporary Bulk Change: A big part of the episode.
+- A big part of the episode.
 Homer loses an unhealthy amount of weight over a period of days.

-- The Cassandra: Nobody would believe Homer's claims about the Springfield Isotopes moving to Albuquerque until he pointed out the food being served at the stadium had typical Albuquerque spices.
-It didn't help the Isotopes' case that the napkins had "Albuquerque Isotopes" written on them.
+- The Cassandra: Nobody would believe Homer's claims about the Springfield Isotopes moving to Albuquerque until he pointed out that the hotdogs that were being served at the stadium were topped with popular southwestern ingredients.
+It also didn't help the Isotopes' case that the napkins had "Albuquerque Isotopes" written on them.

 - The Dog Bites Back: With Homer's incentive, Duffman turns against Howard and throws him out of the stadium.